ropensci-archive/citesdb/README.md

 Not to worry, just do as it says and run `cites_db_download()`.
 This will fetch the most recent database from online.
 Currently this is test data that is approximately 80MB.
-It will expand to over 400MB in the database and during the import proccess up to 1GB of disk space may be used temporarily.
+It will expand to over 400MB in the database.
+During up to 1GB of disk space may be used temporarily.

 Once you fetch the data you can connect to the database with the `cites_db()` command.
-If you have the **dplyr** package installed, you can use the `cites_shipments()` command to load a remote `tibble()`.
-You can use this to analyze CITES data without ever loading it into memory:
+If you have the **dplyr** package installed, you can use the `cites_shipments()` command to load a remote `tibble` that is backed by the database but not loaded into R. You can use this to analyze CITES data without ever loading it into memory, then gather your results with `collect()`:

 ``` r
 library(citesdb)